bod-endava/e-toast-ds/README.md

 *Note: you may need to refresh the browser page on the first launch because React finishes compiling before Sass

+### Creating CSS Releases

+To do a release run `npm run release:css`.
+Keep in mind this process will create a release branch and build the release artifact on your local repo. **Save your progress before running this command**.
+After finishing your release simply `git stash` and move to the development branch (`git checkout develop`), deleting any remaining release files afterwards.

 ### Dev Troubleshooting

 - If `npm run bootstrap` fails when attempting to install `@e-toast/css` or changes in `packages/css` are not reflected on react sandbox: